-Bangalore lies at the centre of a fascinating region – where green mountains blend into the arid Deccan plateau – a land of lush forests and dramatic coastlines.
+Bangalore lies at the center of a fascinating region – where green mountains blend into the arid Deccan plateau – a land of lush forests and dramatic coastlines.
 There are many not-so-popular destinations, known locally but seldom mentioned in the traditional itinerary.
 With the easy availability of self drive cars , one can plan a weekend road trip to these unique destinations very quickly.
 Here are some top recommendations for the road trips from Bangalore.

-Lepakshi – Gandikota
+A weekend Drive from Bangalore to Lepakshi – Gandikota

 A mere diversion half-way towards Gandikota will take you to Lepakshi.
 It is frequented for its architectural wonder of a floating pillar.
 The temple complex hides some of the excellent

 A 7-hour drive west into the high Western Ghats, Kudremukh is a destination for the adventurous.
 The Kudremukh peak is known for its unique shape – resembling the head of the horse.
 The summit is covered by a pleasant and cool green meadow, usually with a touch of mist.
 The trek here is very invigorating as one gets to enjoy the fascinating surroundings and panoramic views of the forests and valley.
 The peak is located in a prime wilderness area which is a habitat for the lion-tailed macaque as well as other iconic and rare sub-continental species.
 As part of the Kudremukh trek, one should visit the Hanumana Gundi falls.
 Wildlife lovers can also venture into the Kudremukh National Park.

 The road is scenic and adventurous as you drive through the coffee plantations of Chikkamagluru.
 If you are an adventurous soul, you must be opt for camping in one of these plantations.
 A night amidst the aroma of coffee is as energizing as a cup of freshly brewed coffee.